linc-lion/LINC-detector/README.md

 ### Inference
 Run `python predict.py --help` for inference.
 There is one [whisker spot checkpoint](https://github.com/tryolabs/LINC/releases/download/v0.0.2/whiskers.pth)(should have as an input pictures of the whisker area of the lion) and one [body parts checkpoint](https://github.com/tryolabs/LINC/releases/download/v0.0.2/body_parts.pth) (should have as an input any picture of a lion) in the [releases](https://github.com/tryolabs/LINC/releases) page of the repo.

-The code for creating the dataset for training the body parts checkpoint is [here](https://github.com/tryolabs/LINC/blob/master/datasets/create_all_but_ws_and_fb_dataset.py) and contains the mapping between label number and index for each class.
-On the whiskers checkpoint label index 1 corresponds to whisker spot, and 0 to background.
+The code used in creating the dataset that was used for training the body parts checkpoint is [here](https://github.com/tryolabs/LINC/blob/master/datasets/create_all_but_ws_and_fb_dataset.py) and it contains the mapping between label number and name for each class.
+On the whiskers checkpoint label number 1 corresponds to whisker spot, and 0 to background.

 ### Notebooks
 There are several jupyter notebooks in the `notebooks/` directory which are useful for data exploration, and model evaluation results exploration.
 There is also a demo notebook for running an inference step chaining both models.